elem15ten/coursera-test/README.md

 # coursera-test

-coursera test rpository
-These are educational projects for learning JS, HTML, CSS.
+These are educational projects for learning JS, HTML, CSS, SCSS, Gulp, Grid, Flex...